 Video is super hot – leading all new age social interactions and the time spent by people on their mobile devices.
-Guesting on a feature segment on Channel 10’s The Living Room, I had the chance to help Zak’s business wiht plenty of good Social Media Video Marketing Tips.
-We’ll post the link here when it airs.
+Guesting on a feature segment on Channel 10’s The Living Room, I had the chance to help Zak’s business and the Living Room’s Audience with plenty of good Social Media Video Marketing Tips.

 Having your own video channel and audience is accessible to everyone and anyone with an idea, the motivation and a mobile, but there’s so much more to it…

 You need to plan before you dive into it.
 What is your topic or the target audience that you’re after?